Bands, Choirs and Orchestras

 A bit about the HMSSO

-This is a joint project which provides the musically talented and gifted pupils of both schools the opportunity to study and perform challenging orchestral repertoire.
-The pupils meet for three intensive workshops; one in the Michaelmas term and two in the Lent term, culminating in a public performance late in March.
+HMSSO is a joint project which provides the musically talented and gifted pupils of both schools the opportunity to study and perform challenging orchestral repertoire.
+The pupils meet for three intensive workshops; one in the Michaelmas term and two in the Lent term, culminating in a public performance in March.
 The workshops are staffed by instrumental specialists and teachers from both schools as well as professional performers who are currently appearing with national orchestras and ensembles.
+This allows us to provide some high-level, small-group coaching.

-Orchestral works that have been performed include: Dance Overture by William Mathias; Extracts from Petrushka by Igor Stravinsky; Olympic Overture by John Williams; An American in Paris by George Gershwin; the Karelia Suite by Jean Sibelius; Gayaneh Suite by Khachaturian; Superman March by John Williams; Fingal’s Cave by Mendelssohn; Intermezzo from Cavalleria Rusticana by Mascagni; and Vocalise by Rachmaninoff.
+Orchestral works performed in the last ten years include: Dance Overture by William Mathias; Extracts from Petrushka by Igor Stravinsky; Olympic Overture by John Williams; An American in Paris by George Gershwin; the Karelia Suite by Jean Sibelius; Gayaneh Suite by Khachaturian; Superman March by John Williams; Hebrides Overture by Mendelssohn (conducted by Dame Jane Glover); Intermezzo from Cavalleria Rusticana by Mascagni; Murder on the Orient Express by Richard Rodney Bennet, Night on a Bare Mountain by Modest Mussorgsky, Spartacus Suite by Aram Khachaturian, L’Oiseau de Feu by Stravinsky, Beethoven’s Egmont Overture, Morricone’s The Good, the Bad and the Ugly, the THX Surround-Sound test Theme and Calling All Workers by Eric Coates.

 Haberdashers' Monmouth Schools Symphonic Winds